serhii12/TinyApp-Project/README.md

 TinyApp is a full stack web application built with Node and Express.
 The app will allow users to shorten long URLs much like TinyURL.com and bit.ly do.
-The app is fully responsive and accessible across devices front end techonoligies used CSS Grid, FlexBox, and SASS.
+The app is fully responsive and accessible across devices front end technologies used CSS Grid, FlexBox, and SASS.

 ## Final Product